 If you are looking for a healthier, low sugar ball recipe then I have a delicious

 Raspberry Coconut Breakfast Ball recipe and also a

 Both recipes have no sweeteners and very little dried fruit.
-I call them breakfast balls as they are packed with oats, ground nuts / nut butter and fruit.
+I call them breakfast balls as they are packed with oats, ground nuts/nut butter and fruit.

-My prefered method for storing these bliss balls is to pop them in a freezable container and freeze.
+The best way to store bliss balls is to pop them in a freezable container and freeze.
 You can then take them out as needed.